-that were received from England into the Colony of Lagos.5 This was done under the reception legislation, that is, Ordinance No. 3 of 1863 effective from the 4th of March 1863.6 This effectively introduced the British legal system into the Colony and was a lead-up to the establishment of the first Supreme Court for the Colony in 1863 that exercised civil and criminal jurisdiction.7
+In Nigeria, a cause of action in 'passing-off' forms part of the several aspects of the Common Law and the doctrines of Equity that were received from England into the Colony of Lagos.
+This was done under the reception legislation, that is, Ordinance No. 3 of 1863 effective from the 4th of March 1863.
+This effectively introduced the British legal system into the Colony and was a lead-up to the establishment of the first Supreme Court for the Colony in 1863 that exercised civil and criminal jurisdiction.

-In sum, 'passing-off' is a cause of action that is primarily founded in tort8 and is historically rooted in common law.9 It is a cause of action undergone that has dramatic changes over the years but still potent in protecting the entrenched rights in areas to which it relates.10 In Nigeria, as elsewhere, the major purpose underlying the tort of 'passing-off' is the protection of an established trade goodwill already acquired by a trade mark or trade name.
-It presupposes therefore, such goodwill must established by the party alleging infringement.11 It is doubtful whether anticipated goodwill could be protected by actions in 'passingoff' since that could amount to protecting speculative rights that might not ultimately materialize.
+In sum, 'passing-off' is a cause of action that is primarily founded in tort and is historically rooted in common law.
+It is a cause of action that has undergone dramatic changes over the years but still potent in protecting the entrenched rights in areas to which it relates.
+In Nigeria, as elsewhere, the major purpose underlying the tort of 'passing-off' is the protection of an established trade goodwill already acquired by a trade mark or trade name.
+It presupposes therefore, that such goodwill must be established by the party alleging infringement.
+It is doubtful whether anticipated goodwill could be protected by actions in 'passingoff' since that could amount to protecting speculative rights that might not ultimately materialize.